How many eyes do spiders have?

 Brown Recluse Spider

-This house spider can be anywhere from about a 1/4 of an inch to 3/4 of an inch in length and typically has a light brown to medium brown color in addition to having a violin shaped marking on their bodies.
+This house spider can be anywhere from about a 1/4 of an inch to 3/4 of an inch in length.
+It has a light to medium brown color, and also has a violin shaped marking on it’s body.
 This, however, is not the only thing that distinguishes the Brown Recluse spider which is why other spiders are often confused with them.

 In this case, you always need to check for both the violin pattern as well as look for how many eyes the spider has.
 As most spiders have 8 eyes, the Brown Recluse is one of few spiders that has only 6 eyes arraigned in pairs.

 One such spider called the Sinopoda scurion, lives it’s entire life in complete darkness and has evolved to have no eyes at all.
 Similar things have happened with fish that live in incredible depths in the ocean where sunlight never reaches.
 Now, you might think that having no eyes would make it difficult to capture food, but in most cases spiders have very poor eyesight to begin with.

 Even with most spiders having 8 eyes, they usually can only see movement and low quality shapes.
 Many spider eyes have only one lens making sight weak and undefined.
 One exception to this are jumping spiders.
 These spiders typically have a few larger eyes that can do a better job visually then most spiders.